thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-cust-cal-create.md

 - Four Five Four
 - Five Four Four

-If you need to create a different type of calendar than these, including one that uses a different language for the names of months or days of the week, you must upload your custom calendar file.
+If you need to create a different type of calendar, including one that uses a different language for the names of months or days of the week, you must upload your custom calendar file.
 In this case, ThoughtSpot suggests you first create a calendar in one of the supported calendar types to use as a template, by following the steps below.
 After that, you can download and [update]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-cust-cal-update.html#update-cal) it to your specific requirements.

 To create a custom calendar, do the following: